wg21908/linux/docs/managing-local-users/README.md

 ## Managing User Passwords

+    Passwords stored in shadow file at /etc/shadow

     sudo passwd user1

-    tail -n 1 /etc/shadow        # this is the password file
+    tail -n 1 /etc/shadow        # this is the password "or shadow" file

     sudo grep user1 /etc/shadow